girlscript/winter-of-contributing/C_CPP/OOPs in C++/Operator Overloading/why-to-overload-operators-using-friend-functions.md

 g3 = 6 + g1;
 ```

 In the above two statements, the binary '+' is being overloaded to operate on a class object 'g1' and a constant '6'.
 The first statement can be overloaded easily using the member functions.
-This is because, the compiler will interpret the statement,
+This can be as a result of, the compiler can interpret the statement,
 ```C++
 g3 = g1 + 6;  as
 g3 = g1.operator + (6);